-From Gary Paulsen, the author of Hatchet, comes another high-stakes survival story about a young boy on the edge between life and death, where the high seas meet a coastal wilderness.
+From Gary Paulsen, the bestselling and much-loved author of Hatchet, comes another high-stakes survival story about a young boy on the knife-edge between life and death, where the raging seas meet a coastal wilderness.

-When a deadly plague decimates his fishing village, an orphan named Leif is forced to take to the water in a cedar canoe.
-He flees northward, following a wild, fjord-riven shore, navigating from one danger to the next.
-The deeper into his journey he paddles, the closer he comes to his truest self as he connects to the heartbeat of the ocean, the pulse of the landscape.
+When a deadly plague reaches the small fish camp where he lives, an orphan named Leif is forced to take to the water in a cedar canoe.
+He flees northward, following a wild, fjord-riven shore, thrown from one danger to the next, unsure of his destination.
+Yet the deeper into his journey he paddles, the closer Leif comes to his truest self as he connects to the heartbeat of the ocean, the pulse of the sea.

 A stunning historical adventure with hints of Nordic mythology and an irresistible narrative pull, Northwind is Gary Paulsen at his captivating, adventuresome best.

 Gary Paulsen’s final novel, ‘Northwind’ — a tale of survival as masterfully understated as the man himself — brings the author’s career, and his life, full circle . . .
 Paulsen, who died in October, was not only a master storyteller, but also a master world-builder.
 Leif’s trip north is ‘a movement through worlds.’
 And although these worlds are earthly ones, they’re as fresh and surprising as distant stars.